Frequently Asked Questions About dPEG® Products

-To find our answers to the questions we are frequently asked about our company or about our dPEG® products, please click on one or more of the linked questions below:
+To find our answers to the questions we are frequently asked about our company or about our dPEG® products, please click on the linked questions below:

 Both Quanta BioDesign’s dPEG® products and monodisperse PEGs have no dispersity (Đ = 1),.
 See Figure 1.
 Monodisperse PEGs are typically separated from polymerization mixtures by various modes of chromatography to provide a single chain length and molecular weight, thereby avoiding complications resulting from dispersity.
 While some commercially available monodisperse PEGs have sizes up to 28 ethylene oxide units (MW ~1,250), the vast majority of monodisperse PEGs have 12 or fewer units (MW ~500)., In our patented production process, dPEG® products are prepared via standard organic chemistry methodology and not by polymerization techniques, thereby providing a single molecule with a defined and specified chain length, molecular weight, and purity., This easily scalable process is routinely applied to provide linear dPEG® products up to 2 kDa and branched dPEG® products up to 16 kDa.